Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer renderer/README.md

 ## How to use the sample

-Tap on "Apply renderer" button to apply a class breaks renderer based on population for each county.
+Tap on the "Apply renderer" button to apply a class breaks renderer based on population for each county.
 Tap on the "Reset" button to reset to original renderer.

 ## How it works